 Earning a Minor in Journalism at Lindenwood University

 Lindenwood University offers a minor in journalism.
 A minor is simply a secondary academic subject to add to your knowledge, whether it is of professional or personal interest.

 The minor in journalism requires 21 credit hours.
-You will study the digital newsroom, basic reporting, online journalism, and mass communications law.
-You will also have the option of studying other areas, such as feature writing, editing, newspaper design, and investigative reporting.
+You will study photo journalism, basic reporting, online journalism, and mass communications law.
+You will also have the option of studying other areas, such as feature writing, editing, and design.